 Monthly products.

-The Operator of the Exchange shall also have the right to offer other products that are not indicated in subpar.
-2.3.1 of the Regulation.
+The Operator of the Exchange shall also have the right to offer other products that are not indicated in paragraph 92 of the Regulation.
 The Operator shall inform the Participants about a

-new offered product by publishing the description of the new product on the Operator’s website not later than 5 working days before starting trading in the new offered product.
+new offered product by publishing the description of the new product on the Operator’s website not later than 10 working days before starting trading in the new offered product.

-Trading schedule
+SECTION FOUR TRADING SCHEDULE

 Trading on the Exchange shall be carried out every day during the Trading Session.

-The Operator may announce some days as non-trading days of the Exchange, on these days trade on the Exchange would not be carried out.
-The Operator shall notify this to the Participants by at least 5 (five) working days prior written notice and shall publish this information on the Operator's website.
+The Operator may announce some hours as non-trading hours of the Exchange, on these hours trade on the Exchange would not be carried out.
+The Operator shall notify this to the Participants in writing and shall publish this information on the Operator's website.

+Once a year, not later than 20 December of each current year, the Operator shall publish the trading schedule of the exchange on the Operator’s website, which shall include information on the planned non-trading hours on the Exchange for the following calendar year.

+The Trading Schedule may be changed and updated not later than 5 (five) working days prior to the start of the planned non-trading hour on the Exchange.

+The Operator, in exceptional cases, reserves the right to publish unplanned non-trading hours on the Exchange outside the time limits specified in paragraphs 96 and 97, by immediately informing the Participants and publishing it on the Operator’s website.

 The Operator shall reserve the right to change the Trading Session time by at least 5 (five) working days prior notify in writing the Participants and notice published on the Operator’s website.

-Submission of Orders
+SECTION FIVE SUBMISSION OF ORDERS

 Orders shall be submitted through the ETS.
 The ETS shall be accessed through the Operator’s website.

-In the event of malfunctions of the EPS, orders may be submitted by e-mail.
-If orders are submitted by e-mail, the Participant shall fill in a form for the submission of orders published on the Operator‘s website.
-In the event of malfunctions of the EPS, the Operator shall act in accordance with the procedure prescribed by subpar.
-2.7.

-The Participant, who has entered into a transmission service contract that is providing for balancing conditions and (or) a balancing contract with more than one transmission system operator, before submitting an order, shall select the (Lithuanian, Latvian, or Estonian) market area to which it would like to submit its order.
+The Participant, who has entered into a transmission service contract that is providing for balancing conditions and (or) a balancing contract with more than one transmission system operator, before submitting an order, shall select the market area to which it would like to submit its order.

 An order to buy shall indicate the product of a specific delivery period to be bought, the volume of the order, and the price of the order.